 Key Takeaways

-• Korean acupuncture uses only four needles compared to dozens in Chinese methods, creating precise energy circuits for effective healing • Constitutional diagnosis treats the whole person rather than isolated symptoms, addressing underlying imbalances for lasting results • Treatment focuses on extremity points (hands, feet, ears) which contain more nerve receptors for powerful therapeutic effects • Effectively treats chronic pain, stress, digestive issues, and fatigue with minimal side effects and high safety profile • Sessions last 20 minutes with 2-3 weekly treatments, making it accessible for busy lifestyles
+• Korean acupuncture uses just four needles compared to dozens in Chinese methods, creating precise energy circuits for effective healing • Constitutional diagnosis treats the whole person rather than isolated symptoms, addressing underlying imbalances for lasting results • Treatment focuses on extremity points (hands, feet, ears) which contain more nerve receptors for powerful therapeutic effects • Effectively treats chronic pain, stress, digestive issues, and fatigue with minimal side effects and high safety profile • Sessions last 20 minutes with 2-3 weekly treatments, making it accessible for busy lifestyles

 FAQs